 My older brother running all around all excited waving the article yelling, "Flying Tigers, Flying Tigers," with my mom and dad and younger brother all there along with my grandparents was probably the first time I ever heard the words Flying Tigers uttered or ever saw a picture of a jeep.
 Little did I know those happy semi easy going family days were numbered.
 With my brothers and I still young kids, after a quickly established but months and months long lingering illness, our mother died and the family disintegrated, dispersed to the four winds, with my father heavy into alcohol.

 Several years later my dad got his act together and remarried.
 The woman he married, my new Stepmother, was a woman my dad had known long before I was even born.
 She had never been married nor had she ever had any kids of her own, but she was however, quite wealthy.
 In her new found role of motherhood she noticed my younger brother and myself, along with a bunch of other neighborhood kids, spent an inordinate amount of time 'playing cowboys' --- with cowboy hats, cap guns, holsters, boots, etc., and in doing so we often ended up in the street.
-Using her logic, she thought, what could be better than having their own real ranch to play on, especially so, not in the street.
+Seeing and liking the way we were intuitively or haveing learned in some fashion incorporating the precepts of the Cowboy Code of Conduct into our play and using her logic, thinking the Code was something that should be extended into real life, she thought what could be better than having their own real ranch to play on, especially so, not in the street.
 So that's what she did, bought a ranch.

 GUNS, HORSE MANURE, AND ARMY SURPLUS JEEPS